Sign In / Sign Out

 International exchange students may take classes in any session as long as the student is enrolled in a minimum of 12 credit hours (undergraduate) or 9 credit hours (graduate) at all times.
 View the ASU academic calendar for specific dates.

 International exchange students are responsible for searching for courses, requesting any required enrollment overrides, and for registering for courses.
-Before registering for courses, view the flowchart for the Course Registration Process.
+Before registering for courses, view the chart for the Course Registration Process.

 When to Register